rbind/apreshill/content/post/2020-06-07-hugodown/index.markdown

     Run `rlang::last_error()` to see where the error occurred.
     ```

-    OK, so I did as I was told:
+    If you get this message like I did, let's do as we're told:

     ```
     > hugo_install('0.66.0')